Modern i18n DX in TanStack Start with Paraglide JS

 Before diving into Paraglide, let’s set up a fresh TanStack Start project.
 If you already have an existing project, just skip this.

-First, create a new TanStack Start project:
+First, create a new TanStack Start project using the official CLI:

 cd start-basic